 consult with relevant DSOs and take account of potential impacts on their system;

+offer at least one draft regulation for the public to provide review and comment;

 take into consideration agreed European standards and technical specifications.

 The relevant system operator or TSO shall submit a proposal for requirements of general application, or the methodology used to calculate or establish them, for approval by the competent entity within two years of entry into force of this Regulation.
+The methodology and calculation shall be made available to the public for review and comment.

 Where this Regulation requires the relevant system operator, relevant TSO, demand facility owner, power generating facility owner, DSO and/or CDSO to seek agreement, they shall endeavour to do so within six months after a first proposal has been submitted by one party to the other parties.
 If no agreement has been found within this time frame, each party may request the relevant regulatory authority to issue a decision within six months.